How To Create Father’s Day Email Campaigns That Boost Sales

 Boosting sales

-The goal of content marketing, including emails, is persuading people to buy from your business.
+The goal of content marketing, including promotional emails from e-commerce and other businesses, is to persuade people to buy from your company.
 This persuasion can be straightforward — but if you want a level up in your email marketing game, get a little more creative with your CTAs.

 We liked this sales email from Baboon To The Moon not only because of the “apparent” dad joke.
 Take a look at the button.
 Most Father’s Day emails have the basic “Shop Now” button — but this one has “Shop good gifts”, which is still straightforward but a little more interesting.